 Some of the mathematical courses that you can take are calculus, differential equations, discrete mathematics, and advanced statistics.
 This will give you an edge in your career as a professor since it will be easier for you to teach students who are taking these classes.

 14. Freelance Writer in Maths

-In order to get paid from writing about mathematics, you need to know how to solve difficult problems and often explain them in a clear concise language.
-You will need to have excellent research skills as well so you can gather data from different sources online .
+In order to get paid for writing about mathematics, you need to know how to solve difficult problems and often explain them in clear concise language.
+You will need to have excellent research skills as well so you can gather data from different sources online.

 Read More: Women in Mathematics Scholarship